SIELOnline/libAcumulus/readme.md

    webshop/CMS systems still live in the pre PSR4 autoloading era, meaning that if an autoloader already exists it often won't work with the PSR4 standard.
  - Its own translation system to present this library in English and Dutch.
+ - Its own form renderer/builder.

+This library may deviate from specific coding standards in a.o. these ways:

+ - Classes are placed in namespaces following the PSR4 structure and may therefore need to register its own autoloader function and not use the webshop/CMS specific one.
+ - Class constants are in StudlyCaps.
+ - Class properties are in camelCase.
+ - Form definitions are placed in the library and are also rendered/built in the library, but do follow form guidelines specific to the webshop/CMS package.
+ - Translation is done using an own included translation system and is only done in Dutch and English.
+As the online SIEL Acumulus service only targets people running a small business in the Netherlands this is not seen as a limiting factor.

 License
 -------
 This library is licensed under the GNU GPLv3 Open Source license.
 The english